balaghali/N26Statistics/README.md

 Swagger json
 ----
-swagger.json file is included to document the rest api's in Swagger UI
-This swagger template is generated from open source tools
+swagger.json file is included to document the rest api's in Swagger UI , this swagger template is generated from open source tools

 #Introduction to Vert.x